Skip to main content

 Entry requirements

-You do not need a degree, but relevant experience is essential.
+You do not need a degree, but relevant scientific or technical experience in related fields, such as oil and gas, chemistry, environmental and safety, is essential.

 Employability